sevillage/sevillage/archives.md

 <h1>A Brief History of Social Engineering Village @NullCon</h1><br></center>
 <center>
-The SE Village at Nullcon is an attempt to spread awareness regarding the dangers of social engineering in corporates.
-The goal of the event is to promote proactive defences around this prevalent attack technique in the industry and nation states.<br />
+ <br>The SE Village at Nullcon is an attempt to spread awareness regarding the dangers of social engineering in corporates.  <br />
+ <br>The goal of the event is to promote proactive defences around this prevalent attack technique in the industry and nation states.<br />

-This archive is a collection of media and resources from previous years of SE Village and CTF at Nullcon.
+ <br>This archive is a collection of media and resources from previous years of SE Village and CTF at Nullcon.
 Material here is for reference only and is provided free of charge to the readers.
 </center>

 <br /><br /><br /><br /><br />